 Laminate countertops are a sandwich of materials.
 The structural part is a thick slab of particleboard, which you never see because it is covered with a thin sheet of laminate.
-Laminate is often erroneously referred to as "plastic," but it's not.
-It's largely made of kraft paper and resins.
+Laminate is often referred to as "plastic," but it is fact made primarily of layers of kraft paper and synthetic resins.

-- Depth: If the intent is duplicating the look of natural stone's depth, quartz wins--hands down.
+- Depth: If the intent is duplicating the look of natural stone's depth, quartz wins hands down.
 It should be noted that high-end laminates that try to replicate the look of stone are becoming more realistic all the time.
-No matter how expensive the laminate, it may never be able to duplicate quartz's visual depth because it is not physically deep.
+But no matter how expensive the laminate, it may never be able to duplicate quartz's visual depth because it is not physically deep.

 - Veining: The distinctive veining and crystalline structure found in marble and travertine are better represented in laminate than in quartz.
 Premium laminates can "roll" the veins over the edge of the countertop as if showing a cross-section of natural stone.

-Wilsonart, the manufacturer of both quartz and laminate surfaces, expands the price gap, estimating that your quartz counter will cost $95 to $105 per square foot, with laminate going for $8 to $20 per square foot.
+Laminate is the clear winner on price.
+Wilsonart, a major manufacturer of both quartz and laminate surfaces, estimaties that quartz counters can cost $95 to $105 per square foot, while laminate ranges from $8 to $20 per square foot.

-Quartz is practically abrasion-resistant, under normal conditions, while laminate's top-most "wear layer" has long been its Achille's heel.
+Quartz is highly abrasion-resistant, under normal conditions, while laminate's top-most "wear layer" has long been its Achille's heel.
 This can be a problem since sharp objects such as knives feature prominently in kitchens.